Kid-Friendly Museums in the New York Area

 The Aldrich is an independent, non-collecting museum that runs semester-long exhibits of contemporary art, the only one of it’s kind in Connecticut.
 The museum offers free (with admission) family workshops led by professional artists and museum educators art activities on the third Saturday of each month from 10am-3pm.

 820 Main St., Bridgeport

 The museum is dedicated to the preservation of Bridgeport’s industrial and social history, including the influence of historical resident P.T.
 Barnum, founder of the Ringling Bros. and Barnum & Bailey Circus.
-The new exhibit is called Envisioning the Future!, featuring artifacts that belonged to P.T.
+The museum features artifacts that belonged to P.T.
 Barnum, Tom Thumb, and others.
 For information on how you can donate to the museum’s recovery, visit the website.